 Boost your students' employability and wellbeing

 Students face lots of new experiences and challenges during their studies.
 By learning how to deal with these situations, they develop their personal and professional skills.
 As an employee at Maastricht University, you have an important role in their development.
-UM Career Services created some services that.
+UM Career Services created some services that help you to do that.

 Online Coaching Modules for staff

-UM Career Services and UM Psychologists have designed and developed several online modules to support staff members in their coaching and/or supervising role such as mentors, coaches and tutors.
-These modules contain theory and coaching models.
-However, above all they contain many practical tips, tools and exercises to develop your most essential coaching skills and competences.
-The modules can be found in Canvas and are accessible for all UM employees.
+UM Career Services and UM Psychologists have developed several online modules to support staff members in their role as mentor, coach and/or tutor.
+These modules are based on science-based coaching models, but also contain many practical tips, tools and exercises to develop your coaching skills.
+The modules are on Canvas and can be accessed by all UM employees.

 The modules: